 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in after your solar panels are up and running.
-If you've signed a net metering agreement with your Shelbyville utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other places you may get refunded a percentage of the value.
+- Net Metering: Net metering factors in once your solar system is up and running.
+If you have in place a net metering agreement with your Shelbyville utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

 Have questions about how the ITC applies to your specific situation?
-Get in touch with your local Shelbyville solar panel installer to get more information.
+Get in touch with your local Shelbyville solar panel installation expert to get more information.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
 For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

-More information about the new Inflation Reduction Act can be found here.
-Your local Shelbyville solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Shelbyville solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.